The Ultimate Bowhunting Training Program

 Tip: “It’s a feel thing,” says Beaubouef.
 “Once you’re roughly balanced, just shoot a lot and make small tweaks as you go until your pin settles in on the target and stays there.”

-This four-week training program will take you right to, or very close to, the start of the bow season in most states.
+This four-week training program will take you right to, or very close to, the start of the bow season in some early-opening states.
+In others, you’ll a few weeks of leeway that will give you time for extra practice and to instill good habits.
 For the first week, concentrate on the sighting, aiming, and trigger-release exercises.
-Then mix it up, focusing more on the shooting drills as your first hunt approaches.
+Then mix it up, focusing more on the shooting drills as the hunting season approaches.

 The Goal: Set your sights for serious accuracy.